In this post we take a detailed look at what causes frozen shoulder and the best exercises to help you recover from it as quickly as possible.

 Whatever combination is causing your particular issues, it’s worth looking at both broader lifestyle risk factors and specific exercises.

-In the majority of cases this will lead to a successful recovery.
+In the majority of cases this will lead to a successful recovery, as it did with Alessandra below.